quickgrid/distill-sd/README.md

-# ldm-pytorch
+# distill-sd

-Experiment with latent diffusion models.
+Experiment with inference of pretrained ldm model and try distill knowledge to smaller network.